Mechanics of floating bodies: Introduction

 Our work in the subsequent sections centers around and is based on the potential $\mathcal{V}_s(h,\vec{n})$, in particular its regularity properties for a compact, convex body.
 For a given body $\mathbb{R}^1 \times \mathbb{S}^2$ splits into three regions: two corresponding to the body being up in the air or completely immersed.
 The third, intermediate, region is where the body is partially immersed, and that is the interesting one, because only here there is an interaction between the vertical ($h$-) degree of freedom and the directional ($\vec{n}$-) degree of freedom: in the first-named regions there is just a constant force field which exerts no torque on a rigid body in its rest frame.
 And, of course, for $s < 1$, critical points of the potential - which correspond to equilibrium configurations - all occur in the intermediate region.
 It now turns out, that $\mathcal{V}_s(h,\vec{n})$ is $C^2$ in this region even for a general convex body: this justifies the use of the Hessian of the potential, whose definiteness properties characterize stability.
 And it also justifies the use of the Poincar\'e-Hopf theorem first advocated in the elegant paper \cite{G} - in particular, as done there, for bodies with vertices and edges.
 It also turns out that the potential is smooth in the partially immersed region for smooth bodies, but globally at best $C^2$ across its boundary, whose points correspond to the body touching the water plane from above or below.
-On the other hand the potential is $C^{1,1}$ globally for all convex bodies, which implies that solutions to the dynamical equations exist and are unique.\\ \\ In Sect.5 we treat the equilibrium theory, work out the Hessian of $\mathcal{V}_s$ at a critical point and prove the Liapunoff stability of solutions evolving from stable critical points.
+On the other hand the potential is $C^{1,1}$, i.e. has H\"older continuous first derivatives, globally for all convex bodies, which implies that solutions to the dynamical equations exist and are unique.\\ \\ In Sect.5 we treat the equilibrium theory, work out the Hessian of $\mathcal{V}_s$ at a critical point and prove the Liapunoff stability of solutions evolving from stable critical points.
 Finally, in Sect.6, we calculate $\mathcal{V}_s$ explicitly in the case of the body being a triaxial ellipsoid and point out its most elementary consequences such as its equilibria (confirming results in \cite{G}) and the simplest time dependent solutions.
-The Appendix supplies the basic argument for the regularity of the potential.\\ \\ Clearly our findings in Sect.6 can only be a starting point for - and hopefully an invitation for others to undertake - efforts to reach a full understanding of the allowed solutions of the dynamical equations for the ellipsoid or more general shapes.
+Clearly our findings in this section can only be a starting point for - and hopefully an invitation for others to undertake - efforts to reach a full understanding of the allowed solutions of the dynamical equations for the ellipsoid or more general shapes.
+In Sect.
+7 we summarize our findings.
+The Appendix supplies the basic argument for the regularity of the potential.